 5. Claude Cahun

-An icon of Surrealism, a pioneer in questioning static gender roles, and a WWII active resistance member – you can’t talk about LGBTQ+ art without talking about the formidable Claude Cahun.
+An icon of Surrealism, a pioneer in questioning static gender roles, and a WWII active resistance member – you can’t talk about LGBTQ+ artists without talking about the formidable Claude Cahun.

 “Masculine?
 Feminine?
 It depends on the situation.
 Neuter is the only gender that always suits me.”Cahun